How to play loose aggressive poker and win?

 River LAGs aren’t always dishonest.
 They can make solid poker hands like everyone else.
-LAG aims to maximize value whenever possible.
+LAG aims to maximise value whenever possible.
 With LAG’s relaxed attitude comes the payoff.
 Most opponents assume a nit or fish with a big river bet has the nuts.
 After playing loosely, a LAG’s opponent may think they’re bluffing.
 The LAG will tolerate an all-in bet with a massive value bet.

 Don’t overuse any of the above poker tips.
 You’ll be easier to read, and someone will do bluff raise.
 Once players with a loose-aggressive poker strategy figure out what you’re doing, they’ll target you and make your time at the tables uncomfortable.
 Till then implement whatever you learn today play online poker at Poker52

 1. What are Lag Starting hands?